pyxem/kikuchipy/doc/feature_maps.rst

 of the EBSD pattern, and the vectors :math:`\mathbf{q}` are the frequency vectors with components :math:`(h, k)`.
 The sharper the Kikuchi bands, the higher the high frequency content of the power spectrum, and thus the closer :math:`Q` will be to unity.
-To demonstrate, we compute the power spectrum of a pattern in an :class:`~kikuchipy.signals.ebsd.EBSD` object ``s`` and the frequency vectors, shift the zero-frequency components to the centre, and plot
+To visualize parts of the computation, we compute the power spectrum of a pattern in an :class:`~kikuchipy.signals.ebsd.EBSD` object ``s`` and the frequency vectors, shift the zero-frequency components to the centre, and plot them:
-them:

 .. code-block::